serverlessworkflow/specification/comparisons/comparison-bpmn.md

 </td>
 </tr>
 </table>

+This workflow assumes that the input to the workflow includes a maxChecks attribute set to an integer value.

 * Note: We did not include the `checkAndReplyToEmail` workflow in this example, which would include the control-flow logic to check email and make a decision to reply to it or wait an hour.